MOvations/dotFiles/README.md

 (Note: I've tested this on 20.04/18.04 so far)
 I also use the new Microsoft Terminal, which you also install from the micro soft store

-It's still a bit quirky (sorry) sometime it installs in one pass, sometimes it only gets upto the 'git' portion if this happens rerun the setup script
+It's still a bit quirky (sorry) when install loads into ohmyzosh for the first time simply type "exit" to continue installation it is safe to rerun the script if installs were missed

+## Docker-Compose
+Docker-Compose is pretty standard in my workflow now and as such adding the essentials in a templates folder.
+For networking reasons I merge all templates into a single docker-compose.yml file then add additional funcationality from portainer.
+See notes in individual template files

 ## Thanks to:
 [Scott Hanselman](https://www.hanselman.com/blog/ItsTimeForYouToInstallWindowsTerminal.aspx)